-An unbalanced diet causes calcium deficiencies.
-However, you can also give your parrot cuttlebones, oyster shells, and leafy greens to increase a parrot’s calcium intake.
+An unbalanced diet can cause a calcium deficiency.
+However, you can also give parrots cuttlebones, oyster shells, and leafy greens for an increased calcium intake.

 Low Protein Diet

-As parrots primarily eat plant-based foods and little meat, they lack protein from their diets, which causes malnutrition.
-Parrots lacking protein are more likely to have impacted eggs.
+Parrots primarily eat plant-based foods and little meat, so they lack dietary protein.
+Birds that don’t get enough protein are more likely to have impacted eggs.

 Lack of Exercise

-Parrots that aren’t provided with enough toys to play with or exercise can become egg-bound because their muscles don’t develop properly, making it difficult to expel eggs.
+Parrots not provided with enough toys to play with or exercise can become egg-bound because their muscles don’t develop properly, making it difficult to expel eggs.

 Females tire easily and won’t have the energy to lay their eggs.
-Too-small cages are a problem as they don’t allow enough room for parrots to move freely.
+Too-small cages are a problem as they don’t allow enough room for parrots to move freely and exercise.

-Not only does obesity cause health and behavioral problems, but it makes it difficult for hens to lay eggs.
-It’s unhealthy for parrots to be obese, and it puts pressure on their organs.
+Not only does obesity cause health problems, but it makes it difficult for parrots to lay eggs.

-Environmental stressors can impact the egg-laying process, making it difficult for hens to expel them.
+Environmental stressors can impact the egg-laying process, making it difficult for parrots to expel them.
 The following factors can adversely affect a parrot’s mental well-being:

-Misshapen or malformed eggs become stuck in the reproductive system, making it impossible for hens to expel them.
-This can be caused by a defective shell gland and infectious bronchitis.
+Misshapen or malformed eggs become stuck in the reproductive system, making expelling them impossible for hens.
+This can be due to a defective shell gland and infectious bronchitis.